rishabdesai/MySQL_assignment/assignments/Derived_Tables.md

  ```

- above code also cab be solved using corelated sub-query
+ above code also can be solved using corelated sub-query

   ```SQL
   select e.empno, e.ename, e.sal, e.deptno from emp e
   where e.sal =(select max(sal) from emp me where me.deptno = e.deptno);
   ```